PureStorage-OpenConnect/AzureDevOps-Fa-Docker-Volume-Ci-Pipeline/README.md

 - each sidecar container is started up with an empty (blank) docker volume,
 - once started each sidecar container is stopped
-- the Python code in templates/clone-docker-volume.yml is used to copy the 'Seed' Docker volume over the top of each sidecars blank volume
+- the Python code in templates/clone-docker-volume.yml is used to copy the 'Seed' Docker volume over the top of each sidecar container's blank volume
 - each side car container is re-started

 The python code in the Azure DevOps pipeline template leverages FlashArray via the Python SDK which in turn communicates to the FlashArray via its REST API.